josephbeuysmum/Dertisch/README.md

 The Restaurant as a Design Pattern
 ---

 Most design patterns are *simple design patterns* in that they translate their own purposes well without regard of how they relate to other patterns in a given app.
-When put together - a factory, some observers, and a decorator, say - it sounds like the character list from a [Monty Python episode](https://en.wikipedia.org/wiki/List_of_Monty_Python%27s_Flying_Circus_episodes#3._How_to_Recognise_Different_Types_of_Trees_From_Quite_a_Long_Way_Away): there is no common element tying these metaphors together.
+When put together - a factory, some observers, and a decorator, say - it sounds like the character list from [an episode of Monty Python](https://en.wikipedia.org/wiki/List_of_Monty_Python%27s_Flying_Circus_episodes#3._How_to_Recognise_Different_Types_of_Trees_From_Quite_a_Long_Way_Away): there is no common element tying these metaphors together.
 Writers describe this situation as **mixed metaphors**: the literary equivalent of an **anti-pattern** or **bad code smell**.
 Dertisch alleviates this bad smell by implementing a *complex design pattern*: the metaphors make sense in isolation *but also* collectively.
 And a good restaurant has a very similar structure to a good app:

 -   Most restaurants are variations on a salle/kitchen theme, and most app architectures are variations on a view/model theme.
 -   *La salle* of a good restaurant is visually enticing, warm and comfortable, and on brand for its particular cuisine.
 Good app views are likewise.